 These incidences proved the concerns of the minority investors about preferential allotment of warrants to promoters that promoters use warrants to benefit themselves ahead of minority shareholders.

-Therefore, we believe that the condition of paying only a part of money upfront at warrant allotment and the condition of payment of the balance money at the exercise of warrants puts the odds highly in the favour of the promoters who will exercise the warrants only when they are making profits on the warrants.
+Therefore, we believe that the condition of paying only a part of money upfront at warrant allotment and the condition of payment of the balance money at the exercise of warrants put the odds highly in the favour of the promoters who will exercise the warrants only when they are making profits on the warrants.

-When Share warrants are allotted above market price
+When share warrants are allotted above market price

-The exercise price in the warrant allotment is based on a formula, which takes into account the average share price of shares in previous six months.
-Therefore, at times, investor may come across situations where the warrants are allotted to the promoters at a price, which is higher than the market price of the shares of the company on the date of warrant’s allotment.
+The exercise price in the warrant allotment is based on a formula, which takes into account the average share price of shares in the previous six months.
+Therefore, at times, an investor may come across situations where the warrants are allotted to the promoters at a price, which is higher than the market price of the shares of the company on the date of warrant’s allotment.

 However, as explained above, we believe that any such instrument that involves part upfront payment and balance payment later while freezing the acquisition price should be seen with caution.

-Share warrants issued at a premium are still better than those issued at discount to current market price, as at least in the case of issuance at a premium, the interest of the promoters and minority shareholder are somewhat aligned.
+Share warrants issued at a premium are still better than those issued at discount to the current market price, as at least in the case of issuance at a premium, the interest of the promoters and minority shareholder are somewhat aligned.
 This is because, now, the promoters will work hard that the share price of the company rises so that they do not lose the money paid on the warrants’ allotment.
 Nevertheless, the concept of freezing of cost of conversion irrespective of future market price still benefits the promoters at the cost of minority shareholders.

 When bankers force promoters to subscribe to warrants

 Many times, in the case of a stressed company which is undergoing restructuring, the lenders are happy with whatever amount the promoters bring in in the form of equity.
 The company is anyway not doing good and not able to honour the commitment to lenders.
-In such a case, any amount infused is good for lenders.
+In such a case, any amount of money infused in the company is good for lenders.
 Be it in the garb of warrants or any other form.
 Moreover, warrants do not dilute lenders’ stake in the company, which is a fixed principal, interest and penalties, if any.

 Warrant have different implications for equity holders/minority shareholders and more so in companies, which are not stressed.